Harmar campaign: Hardin's defeat

-Captain Armstrong formed a line of 30 regulars and 8 militia, but most of the force fled past his line.
+Captain Armstrong formed a line of thirty regulars and eight militia, but most of the force fled past his line.
 Another infantry company to the rear refused to join the battle.
-After the U.S. line fired one round from their muskets, the Native force—mostly Miami with some Shawnee and Potawatomi—charged with handheld weapons.
-Only 8 of the 30 regulars survived, including Captain Armstrong, who hid in the marsh, and Ensign Asa Hartshorne, who hid beneath a log.
+After the U.S. line fired one round from their muskets, the Native force led by white-chief Simon Girty — mostly Miami with some Shawnee and Potawatomi — rushed them before they could reload and easily cut down most of the line with axes and knives.
+Only eight of the thirty regulars survived, including Captain Armstrong, who hid in the marsh by sinking into mud and water up to his neck, and Ensign Asa Hartshorne, who hid beneath a log.
 Major Fontaine encountered the fleeing militia, along with Captain Faulkner's missing company.
 They formed a new line, which Colonel Hardin joined.
-They spotted a few Miami warriors who halted their pursuit and held the line until they believed there were no more fleeing militia.
-They then returned to the main encampment, where they estimated that 40 militia were killed and 12 wounded.
+They spotted a few Miami warriors and held them back long enough for the remaining Americans to escape behind them.
+They then returned to the main encampment, where they estimated that forty militiamen were killed and 12 wounded.

 Captain Armstrong arrived in camp the next morning.
 He blamed Hardin and the militia for the defeat and claimed that only about 100 Indians had been involved.
 This was the approximate number of warriors available from Kekionga and Le Gris' village.
-General Harmar refused Hardin's request to return to the battle site.
-Instead, he insisted that the army complete their mission of destroying villages and prepare to return to Fort Washington.
-The 19 October battle is sometimes referred to as Hardin's defeat.
+General Harmar initially refused Hardin's request to return to the battle site.
+Instead, he insisted that the army finish burning any nearby villages and then prepare to return to Fort Washington.
+The 19 October battle is sometimes referred to as "Hardin's defeat".